ottenwbe/bosh-install/README.md

 ### Preparations ###

-In order to be able to follow the guide you should prepare your local Linux system as follows:
+In order to be able to follow the steps in this tutorial you should prepare a local Linux system as follows:

-1. Create the following folder structure that is used throughout the guide:
+1. Create the following folder structure that is used throughout the tutorial:

     ```
     bosh-install/   Scripts that trigger the rollout and destruction of the environment on AWS